powa-team/powa/docs/debian_remote_quickstart.rst

 Install the PoWA repository
 ***************************

-This step is to be done on server named powa.
+This step is to be done on server named powasrv.

 The PoWA repository is a PostgreSQL database that stores:
   * the configuration of the remote PostgreSQL instances